JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Buried block model.
 ```

 Note that the axis are cell number.
-Matplotlib’s imshow() was used her for simplicity.
+Matplotlib’s `imshow()` was used for for simplicity.

 The first forward simulation employed a vertical inducing field.